rust-lang/rfcs/text/0000-async-stream.md

 `Stream` will live in the `core::stream` module and be re-exported as `std::stream`.

-It is possible that it could live in another area as well, though this followes the pattern of `core::future`.
+It is possible that it could live in another area as well, though this follows the pattern of `core::future`.

 ## Why use a `poll` method?